Louis XI: Legacy

 Eager to obtain information about his enemies, Louis created, from 1464, a net of postal relays all over France, which was a precursor to the modern French postal service.

 Louis developed his kingdom by encouraging trade fairs and the building and maintenance of roads.
 Louis XI pursued the organization of the kingdom of France with the assistance of bourgeois officials.
 In some respects, Louis XI perfected the framework of the modern French Government which was to last until the French Revolution.
 Thus, Louis XI is one of the first modern kings of France who helped take it out of the Middle Ages.

 Louis XI was very superstitious and surrounded himself with astrologers.
 Interested in science, he once pardoned a man sentenced to death on condition that he serve as a test subject for a gallstone operation.

 Through wars and guile, Louis XI overcame France's mostly independent feudal lords, and at the time of his death in the Château de Plessis-lez-Tours, he had united France and laid the foundations of a strong monarchy.
 He was, however, a secretive, reclusive man, and few mourned his death.

 Despite Louis XI's political acumen and overall policy of Realpolitik, Niccolò Machiavelli criticized him harshly in Chapter 13 of The Prince, calling him shortsighted and imprudent for abolishing his own infantry in favor of Swiss mercenaries.

-Children
+Louis XI is depicted by William Shakespeare in the play Henry VI, Part 3, first performed c.
+1591.

+Louis XI is a character in novels including Quentin Durward (1823) by Walter Scott, Notre-Dame de Paris (1831, known in English as The Hunchback of Notre-Dame) by Victor Hugo, and Le Miracle des loups (1924) by Henry Dupuy-Mazuel.
+He is depicted in some performed adaptations of these novels as well.

+Louis XI was also portrayed by Basil Rathbone in the 1938 film If I Were King, for which Rathbone earned a Best Supporting Actor Oscar nomination.

+Issue

 Louis and Charlotte of Savoy had: